 pioppini, piopparelli: agrocybe aegerita: black poplar mushrooms.
 A favourite for pasta, with a tan or brown top and slender cream-coloured stalk.
 Grows around poplars (pioppi)

-porcini: boletus edulis, cep, the king of Italian mushrooms, and fortunately also one of the most common.
+porcini: boletus edulis, cep, the king of Italian mushrooms (the name literally means 'little pig').
+Fortunately it's also one of the most common.
 There's a similar porcino rosso (boletus pinophilus).
 The porcino estivo or ceppatello is a related summer species, boletus estivalus.

 prataioli: agaricus arvensis (white) and a. augustus (brown), field mushrooms, closely related to the button and cremini; pink underneath